Kyle Tucker Preview, Player Props: Astros vs. Tigers

-Kyle Tucker -- .216 average over his past 10 games -- will be in action for the Houston Astros against the Detroit Tigers, with Eduardo Rodriguez on the mound, on August 26 at 6:10 PM ET.
+Kyle Tucker -- with an on-base percentage of .286 in his past 10 games, 85 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Detroit Tigers, with Alex Faedo on the mound, on August 27 at 1:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Tigers.
+In his previous game he had a one-hit performance (1-for-4) against the Tigers.

 Kyle Tucker Game Info & Props vs. the Tigers